Lagotto Romagnolo: Characteristics

 The Lagotto is of small to medium size, rarely over 50 cm at the withers, powerfully built and of rustic appearance.
 It is roughly square in outline, the body length more or less equal to the height.
 The coat is thick, wool-like and tightly curled into ringlets.
 It may be completely off-white, or off-white with orange or brown patches or roaning, or solid orange or brown either with or without white markings.

 A Lagotto usually lives for about fifteen years.
 Neurological disorders that have been identified in the breed include cerebellar abiotrophy and idiopathic epilepsy.

+Use

+The Lagotto was formerly used principally as a gun dog, specifically as a water retriever.
+After the drainage of large areas of wetland habitat in its area of origin in the late nineteenth and early twentieth centuries, it came to be more often used to hunt for truffles.
+In the twenty-first century it may be kept as a companion animal.